rpede/tutorial-vm-spa/README.md

 - [Execute CGI scripts](https://en.wikipedia.org/wiki/Common_Gateway_Interface)
 - [Forwarding](https://en.wikipedia.org/wiki/Proxy_server#Web_proxy_servers)

-A common use-case for Nginx is as an entry point for internet traffic.
+A common use-case for Nginx is as a single entry point (aka gateway) for one or more web applications.
-Depending on requested path it can, either serve files for front-end directly from disk, or forward to one or more back-ends.
+Either serve files directly from disk for front-end, or forward requests to one or more back-ends.
-All while managing things like encryption, compression and caching.
+All while taking care of things like encryption, compression and caching.
-The HTTP-server of your back-end framework can also be configured to do these things, but Nginx (and others like it) will often perform better for those tasks.
+The HTTP-server of your back-end framework can also be configured to do these things, but Nginx perform a lot better for those tasks.
-It will also take some load of your back-end.
+Plus it will also take some load of your back-end.

 ![Common use-case for Nginx](./docs/nginx-usecase.drawio.png)